nkpranav99/LambdaTestSeleniumPython101/README.md

 1. pytest
 2. selenium
 3. pytest-xdist
+The same have been configured in the *gitpod.yml*.

 ## Note:
 All options required for running the tests have been added in the pytest.ini file